+7.1.
 Standard scripts

 These scripts are provided for both Windows and Unix.
-Unix scripts are typically shell scripts (.sh files) and Windows scripts are typically batch scripts (.bat files).
+Unix scripts are typically shell scripts (.sh files) and Windows scripts are typically Powershell scripts (.ps1 files) - usually with a simple wrapper of a .bat which just shows how to call the corresponding .ps1.